HarryD05/asteria/src/assets/articles/markdowns/One-PhysTech-SpaceConolisation.md

 However, there are some drawbacks to this method; most notably, it must be done on millisecond pulsars otherwise the observation time of the pulses will need to be over years rather than days or weeks.
 Secondly, if we are trying to find habitable planets then this is completely the wrong place to look as no life would survive under the harsh radioactive conditions.
 Thirdly, even if a planet is very close in, it produces a very small wobble so any planet further out, maybe in the goldilocks zone (a region of orbit around a star where it is possible for liquid water to exist), will not be detectable with this method as the wobble just would not be distinguishable.
 Fourthly, the planets found using this method are almost always hot Jupiters as they are both close in and are ‘massive’.
 A hot Jupiter is a Jupiter-sized planet, which could be rocky or gaseous that is very close to its host star hence it is hot.
 Finally, using this method we have no way to prove that what we are measuring the effects of is a planet or if it is a dwarf star in a binary system with the pulsar.
 To prove that it is in fact a planet we need to know both its mass and density, we have mass but to find density we must use the next method, transit.

 <div class="image-card-right">
     <p>Transits are events that happen when an exoplanet passes in front of its host star relative to us.
 This leads to a slight dimming in the light that reaches us.
-Once per orbit, this dip can be measured to find the radius of the planet, r_p, where B is the normal brightness of the star, ∆B is the change in brightness and r_* is the radius of the star.</p>
+Once per orbit, this dip can be measured to find the radius of the planet, r<sub>p</sub>, where B is the normal brightness of the star, ∆B is the change in brightness and r<sub>*</sub> is the radius of the star.</p>
     <div class="image"><div class="img"><img alt="Formula 4" src="./../images/issue1/phystech/Formula4.png"></img></div></div>
 </div>